facebook/react-python/README.md

 # For a single file, you can use a shortcut method.
 jsx.transform('path/to/input/file.jsx', js_path='path/to/output/file.js')

+# You can also define the path to react.
+transformer = jsx.JSXTransformer('path/to/react')
+jsx.transform('path/to/input/file.jsx', js_path='path/to/output/file.js', react_path='...')
 ```

 You can also use ``transform_string(jsx)`` method to transform strings: